gabriellaatencio/abcd-naccfc/README.md

 The code used for the ELA score came from Breslin et al. (2025), please find below the githib link. https://github.com/karalk07/abcd-ela

+Please see/run the setup file prior to the analyses files.